fdimuccio/play2-sockjs/README.md

 ### What's missing?

-Currently, on 68 tests only 8 do not pass.
+Currently, on 68 tests only 3 do not pass.
 As mentioned, the most important is test_haproxy.
-Other failing tests are edge cases of test_abort_xhr_streaming and test_abort_xhr_polling due to different implementation details, however session closure is handled correctly.
+The other two failing tests are edge cases of test_abort_xhr_streaming and test_abort_xhr_polling due to different implementation details, however session closure is handled correctly.